GraSo211/time-converter/readme.md

 // Convierte 10080 minutos a semanas
 console.log(minuteToWeek(10080)); // 1

-// Convierte 525600 minutos a años (aprox.
-1 año)
+// Convierte 525600 minutos a años
 console.log(minuteToYear(525600)); // 1
 ```